myDevicesIoT/Cayenne-MQTT-CPP/README.md

   - **MQTTCommon** - Common Paho MQTT C code.
   - **Platform** - Platform specific networking and timer code, as well as test and example applications.
     - **Linux** - Linux C++ networking and timer code, as well as test and example applications.
 Test and example files can be built using the makefile.

+## Adding Additional Platforms
+The Cayenne MQTT client code is platform independent but it requires platform specific code to create timers and to read and write data over the network.
+To add support for additional platforms you will need to create platform specific timer and networking code.
+  - **Timer** - This class is used to create countdown timers.
+It is described in the [TimerInterface.h](https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/blob/master/src/CayenneMQTTClient/TimerInterface.h) file.
+An example implementation for Linux is in the [Linux/MQTTTimer.h](https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/blob/master/src/Platform/Linux/MQTTTimer.h) file.
+  - **Network** - This class is used to read and write data over the network.
+It is described in the [NetworkInterface.h](https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/blob/master/src/CayenneMQTTClient/NetworkInterface.h) file.
+An example implementation for Linux is in the [Linux/MQTTNetwork.h](https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/blob/master/src/Platform/Linux/MQTTNetwork.h) file.

+After creating new platform specific timer and networking classes you can use them by passing them as template parameters to the [MQTTClient](https://github.com/myDevicesIoT/Cayenne-MQTT-CPP/blob/master/src/CayenneMQTTClient/CayenneMQTTClient.h) class.

 ## Cayenne MQTT Libraries
 - **[Cayenne-MQTT-C](https://github.com/myDevicesIoT/Cayenne-MQTT-C)** - C version of the Cayenne MQTT Library.
 - **[Cayenne-MQTT-CPP](https://github.com/myDevicesIoT/Cayenne-MQTT-CPP)** - C++ version of the Cayenne MQTT Library.